Loading...

 Pair with Protein

-Include a good source of protein with your meal, such as grilled chicken, turkey, or plant-based options like tofu or tempeh, to help slow down the absorption of carbohydrates.
+Incorporate a source of protein such as grilled chicken, tofu, or lean turkey to help slow down digestion and steady blood sugar levels.

 Add Healthy Fats